yahiakala/notalone-app/docs/payments.md

 **Note:** PayPal does not generate webhook events for merchant-initiated subscription cancellations (cancellations done through PayPal's interface).
 While subscriber-initiated cancellations trigger the BILLING.SUBSCRIPTION.CANCELLED webhook properly, cancellations done by merchants through PayPal's dashboard do not generate any webhook events.
 To handle this limitation, the app implements a periodic subscription status check.

+## Development and Testing Requirements

+**Important:** For test deployments, the deployment URL **must** contain either 'debug' or 'test' in the URL (e.g., 'https://debug-myapp.anvil.app' or 'https://test-myapp.anvil.app').
+This is required for the app to automatically use PayPal's sandbox APIs instead of production APIs.
+If the URL does not contain 'debug' or 'test', the app will use production PayPal APIs.

 ## Tenant Configuration